Key Takeaways

 | Multi-Device Sync | Yes | Yes | Yes |

 Our recommendation: If security is your top priority, consider Authy for its end-to-end encryption.
-If you’re already deep in the Google ecosystem and want convenience, Google Authenticator with cloud sync is a solid choice—just make sure your Google Account itself has strong security.
+If you are already deep in the Google ecosystem and want convenience, Google Authenticator with cloud sync is a solid choice, as long as your Google Account itself has strong security.

 Summary: Best Practices for 2FA Backup